 Generally, most weighted blankets (including those with glass or plastic poly pellets) can be cleaned by using a washing machine.
-But you can see if the blanket can be hand washed by checking the fabric on the care label and figure out your machine's washing symbols.
+But you can see if the blanket can be hand washed by checking the fabric on the care label and figuring out your machine's washing symbols.

-It's recommended to wash the blanket in a cold cycle to make sure you not only keep colors intact, but also, keep it looking and feeling fresh and new for longer.
+Ideally, you should wash the blanket on a cold cycle to make sure you not only keep colors intact but also, keep it looking and feeling fresh and new for longer.

 How to wash a weighted blanket by hand

-If your weighted blanket is particularly weighty and you don't have a front loading washer, we recommend using your bath tub to give the blanket a thorough going over.
+If your weighted blanket is particularly weighty and you don't have a front-loading washer, we recommend using your bathtub to give the weighted blanket a thorough going over.
 Just like washing clothes by hand, you can have more control over the product if you think your washing machine will pull and tug at the filling.

 Here's how to wash a weighted blanket by hand: